Czech Republic, CET - Prague

 Students are housed in apartments close to the city center with Czech flat-mates to help get accustomed to the local culture.
 Lunches and some program meals are included, but students are responsible for their own breakfast and dinner.
 Students can eat at Prague’s many cafeterias and restaurants or cook for themselves in their kitchens.
 Kosher and vegetarian options are available in Prague, but not widely outside the city.

 The Czech educational system can seem very different to what students in the U.S. are used to.
 In general, the Czech educational system is focused on lectures and memorization, a distinct difference from the U.S. educational system, which is more interactive and focused on concept orientated learning.
-Students should expect a more relaxed atmosphere in a Czech classroom, but be prepared to take learning elsewhere, such as a relevant location, café, or restaurant.
+Students should expect a more relaxed atmosphere in a Czech classroom, but be prepared to take learning beyond the classroom, such as a relevant location, café, or restaurant.
 As part of the program of studies, students will travel for nine days to Poland and Terezin.
 Additional excursions to Budapest, Hungary, and Ceský Krumlow are also included.

 All applicants must fulfill Clark University's eligibility requirements.
 Students must also be prepared to fulfill the CET Prague Jewish Studies program requirements.
 Applications may be rejected for any number of reasons by the overseas program.